 We are continuously observing how cybercriminals are adapting to new environments and targeting an increasing number of cloud services.
 As we predict that this will be an enduring trend, we advise cloud users to be aware that in most cases, malicious actors will continue to exploit both misconfiguration issues and design issues in cloud services to easily access authentication tokens.

-Developers should also avoid putting any credentials and secrets into the versioning systems of their favors or pushing them into publicly accessible repositories.
+Developers should also avoid putting any credentials and secrets into the versioning systems of their favours or pushing them into publicly accessible repositories.
 Indeed, this investigation is further proof that malicious actors are always actively seeking leaked or exposed credentials.

 Security solutions such as Trend Micro Cloud One™ protect cloud-native systems and their various layers.
 By leveraging this solution, enterprises gain access to protection for continuous integration and continuous delivery (CI/CD) pipeline and applications.
 The Trend Micro Cloud One platform also includes Workload Security runtime protection for workloads.